 8. To support and aid your understanding of the contents of this Toolkit, a series of mandatory induction and awareness raising sessions will take place for all users.
 You will be informed of the details of these and all efforts will be made to ensure that they take place at a convenient time and location to ease attendance.

-9. Additional support or any further information requirements in respect of the contents of this Toolkit can be sought from:

-Head of Office Support Services on 0141 534 6541 or alison.boyd@sportscotland.org.uk – any element of the Toolkit

-ICT Manager on 0141 534 6609 or craig.worsley@sportscotland.org.uk – any element of the Toolkit

-Information Asset Manager on 0141 534 6607 or scott.baxter@sportscotland.org.uk – regarding information governance and operation of SharePoint

-Legal Officer on 0141 534 1175 or jennifer.andersonanderson@sportscotland.org.uk – regarding Freedom of Information and Data Protection

-ICT Helpdesk on 0141 534 6555 or ithelpdesk@sportscotland.org.uk – any element of the Toolkit

-Web Manager on 0141 534 6587 or ronnie.macquaker@sportscotland.org.uk
+9. REDACTED

 10. This document includes some of sportscotland’s security information which has been redacted as it is exempt as per section 30(1)(c) (prejudice to effective conduct of public affairs) of the Freedom of Information (Scotland) Act 2002.
 Disclosure would prejudice substantially the effective conduct of public affairs.
 This information is not something which is of serious concern and benefit to the public and therefore the public interest is best served in withholding the information.